jetbrains-academy/scala-tutorial/Syntactic Conveniences/Functions/task.md

 ## Exercise

-Complete the function, so it becomes an equivalent of the following de-sugared code:
+Complete the function so that it becomes an equivalent of the following de-sugared code:

       xs.filter { x =>
         x % 2 == 0